NeRF-or-Nothing/vidtonerf/colmap/README.md

 ### COLMAP
 COLMAP is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline that is used for estimating three-dimensional structures from two-dimensional image sequences.
+The process of the reconstruction process includes the following:
+- Data Collection → Images collected by user
+- Extraction of Image Features → Extract eigenvalues from the image
+- Feature Point Matching → Matches corresponding points between images
+- Sparse Reconstruction (SfM) → Restore the three-dimensional structure of the scene and camera attitude
+- Depth Map Estimation → Restore the depth information of the reference image
+- Dense Reconstruction (MVS) → Obtain camera pose and calculate 3D points corresponding to each pixel in the image
-This project will be using the image camera data output from COLMAP and implementing it to the NeRF.

-Currently, this project will run COLMAP from command line using python script.
-Using the generate output of each images, process the data using colmap2data.py to extract the quaternion and transpose vector.
-Finally, feed the data to data2matrix.py that converts the data to an extrinsic matrix to be used by NeRF.
+This project will be using the image and camera data output from COLMAP and implementing it to the NeRF.
+To achieve this, COLMAP will be run from command line using colmap_runner.py.
+Then using the generate output of each images, process the data using image_position_extractor.py to extract the quaternion and transpose vector.
+Finally, feed the data to matrix.py that converts the data to intrinsic and extrinsic matrices to be used by NeRF.

 ### Data Processing